fosajeff/online-tutoring-app-API/README.md

 # REST API for Online Tutorial Application

-This is an online tutorial application REST API.
+> This is an online tutorial application API built with nodeJS, expressJS and mongoDB

 <https://my-online-tutor.herokuapp.com>

 The REST API to the online tutorial app is described below.
 This is version 1 of our API.
 **Prefix all endpoints with /api/v1**

-## An Admin can login in through any routes with the following details
+#### An Admin can login in through tutors or users login routes with the following details
 #### Token expires in 1 day for all users

 **email: admin@mail.com**